-Here are our letter templates (DOCs) (PDFS) to help you file 20 different Public Records Requests – 10 with the Police and 10 with the Sheriff – in order to determine every piece of surveillance equipment in a given city.
+Here are our letter templates (DOCs) (PDFS) to help you file 20 different Public Records Requests – in order to determine every piece of surveillance equipment in a given city.
+(There are only 10 templates, but you’ll be filing 10 with the Police and 10 with the Sheriff.)

 The Aaron Swartz Day Police Surveillance Project aims to empower professional journalists and “citizen journalists,” so they can quickly and easily file a large set of public records requests to the Police and Sheriff Departments of a given city.